gyanaa-cmyk/Simple-TODO/README.md

 #### Example: Simple-TODO sharding
 - Shard `docs/prd.md` into smaller sections per epic/story using the CLI Tool.
+- Shard `docs/architecture.md` into smaller sections per epic/story using the CLI Tool.
 - Record the output directory path the tool prints so the Scrum Master can reference it.

 Deliverable for this phase: Sharded docs created by the CLI Tool (output paths as reported by the tool).